RobinkumarJ246/RobinkumarJ246/README.md

 - 🧑‍🎓 I'm a **student**

-- 🌱 I’m currently passionate about and learning **ML, DL, Large Language Models, App development with Flutter and ReactNative**
+- 🌱 I’m currently passionate about and learning **Generative AI, App development with Flutter and ReactNative**

-- 💬 Ask me about **ReactJS, MERN STACK, PHP, Python**
+- 💬 Ask me about **ReactJS, NextJS, MongoDB, NodeJS, Large Language Models, Python**

 - 📫 Reach me at **robin246j@gmail.com**